mantoni/measured-elasticsearch.js/README.md

       `@timestamp`.
     - `additionalFields` object with additional fields to be included for each metric
+    - `pingTimeout` number of millis before the initial ping HEAD request times out.
+The default is the elasticsearch client default (currently `100`).
 - `sendBulk()` sends a bulk update using the elasticsearch client
 - `start([interval[, unit]])` performs a ping request and once successful sends bulk updates every `interval * unit` where `interval` defaults to `60` and